SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-06-n-abs-severe-covid-19.md

 First, a distinction: they measured N _antigen_ levels, not antibody levels.
 That is, they looked at the viral protein levels themselves.
-The immune system forms antibodies in repsonse to antigens, so this is kind of a proxy for antibody levels.
+The immune system forms antibodies in response to antigens, so this is kind of a proxy for antibody levels.
 (Or, maybe not: maybe high N antigens just mean high viral load, which would mean severe infection.
 Hard to say, but I lean toward the proxy-for-antibody levels interpretation.)